LebaneseDevelopers/Lebanese-Bus-Routes/README.md

 We are putting all these routes into a `Google My maps` which can be found [here](https://www.google.com/maps/d/embed?mid=1F367Y0wIb2QAU39bC1vfqJ7hAD_W56qy).

+If you are on your phone, you can actually import the map into `Google Maps` by pressing the square icon in the upper right corner.

 <iframe src="https://www.google.com/maps/d/embed?mid=1F367Y0wIb2QAU39bC1vfqJ7hAD_W56qy" width="100%" height="480"></iframe>

 The bus Routes are organized into layers where each layer is represented in a *From District* - *To District* format according to the following [Lebanese District Map]().
 We got this from [this Wikipedia page](https://en.wikipedia.org/wiki/Districts_of_Lebanon).